wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/2-understand-throttling-microsoft-graph.md

 Each of these services has their own rules and calculations for when limits are exceeded and future requests will be throttled.

-Many, but not all, of these endpoints will also return an additional value in the response’s HTTP headers that the requester can use to determine how long they should wait before submitting another request.
+Many, but not all, of these endpoints will also return an extra value in the response’s HTTP headers that the requester can use to determine how long they should wait before submitting another request.

 ### Inspect the Retry-After HTTP header